Holidy History, Family Crest & Coats of Arms

 Holidy Spelling Variations

 Medieval Scottish names are rife with spelling variations.
 This is due to the fact that scribes in that era spelled according to the sound of words, rather than any set of rules.
 Holidy has been spelled Halliday, Haliday, Holyday, Holiday, Holliday, Halidays and many more.

 Early Notables of the Holidy family (pre 1700)

-in Dumfries, founder member of a minstrels' guild, now known as the Worshipful Company of Musicians...
-Another 127 words (9 lines of text) are included under the topic Early Holidy Notables in all our PDF Extended History products and printed products wherever possible.
+Another 89 words (6 lines of text) are included under the topic Early Holidy Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Holidy family to Ireland

 Some of the Holidy family moved to Ireland, but this topic is not covered in this excerpt.